 If you are attending an exchange program or other direct enrollment program and primarily fund your education through financial aid and/or loans, you may need a specific financial certification letter indicating support from Northwestern.
 Contact Krista Bethel in the financial aid office for this letter, and be sure to provide the visa application instructions, including what specifically needs to be certified.

 When/How will I get billed for everything else?

 Your Northwestern invoice will be issued through CAESAR on the normal quarterly schedule.

 For all affiliated and Northwestern programs, your Northwestern invoice will include at least your program's tuition.
 Some programs will also have room, board, and other charges billed through Northwestern, while other programs will bill you directly for these charges.
 Visit your program page for details.

 For most programs, you will also be charged the Northwestern Study Abroad Administrative Fee (SAAF).
 Northwestern programs are exempt from the SAAF.

 If you are attending an unaffiliated program, Northwestern will only bill you for the SAAF.
 All other charges should be paid directly to your program.

-I participate in Northwestern's 9PAY plan.
+I pay my Northwestern invoices through the prepayment plan.
 Can I still use that for study abroad?

-If you will attend a Northwestern or affiliated program during the regular academic year, you may continue to use 9PAY for your NU-billed study abroad expenses, but the amount you owe per month may be different based on your study abroad costs and billing arrangements.
-After you have submitted your study abroad program confirmation form and received your study abroad financial aid award (if applicable), you may request a study abroad 9PAY estimate for additional information and to have your 9PAY plan set up appropriately.
+If you will attend a Northwestern or affiliated program during the regular academic year, you may continue to use the prepayment plan for your NU-billed study abroad expenses, but the amount you owe per month may be different based on your study abroad costs and billing arrangements.
+After you have submitted your study abroad program confirmation form and received your study abroad financial aid award (if applicable), you may request a study abroad prepay estimate for additional information and to have your plan set up appropriately.